nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     127.0.0.1:6379> CONFIG GET maxmemory-policy
     ```

-    It now reflects the desired value of `allkeys-lru`:
+    It should now reflect the desired value of `allkeys-lru`:

     ```shell
     1) "maxmemory-policy"